Skip to content

 • We are also grateful to be a part of FEIC and the BFP in Germany.

 Military churches in Europe face a unique set of challenges that blend the complexities of military life, transient communities, cross-cultural environments, and the increasing secularization of both Europe and the U.S. military population.
 These churches often serve dual roles—as spiritual homes and as community hubs—and that makes their challenges even more nuanced.
-We currently have 3 AGWM Military Ministries churches in Europe (Kaiserslautern, Stuttgart, Grafenwoehr).
+We currently have 4 AGWM Military Ministries churches in Europe (Kaiserslautern, Stuttgart, and Grafenwoehr in Germany and Naples, Italy).

 How can fellow FEIC member pastors pray for you guys?